aleksbalev/l2loot/README.md

 ### "The system cannot find the path specified"
 **Solution**: You're not in the right folder
-1. Make sure you opened PowerShell in the L2Loot folder
+1. Make sure you opened the terminal in the L2Loot folder
 2. You should see files like `install.bat` and `TECH_README.md` in the folder
-3. Close PowerShell and right-click in the L2Loot folder, then select "Open PowerShell window here"
+3. Close the terminal and right-click in the L2Loot folder, then select "Open in Terminal"

 ### "Access is denied" when running install.bat
 **Solution**: Run as administrator